johnloy/esm-commonjs-interop-manual/README.md

 > - Building a browser application, *without* using a transpilation step
 > - Build a browser library, *without* using a transpilation step
 >
 > These involve use of only ESM modules, and target modern browsers with full ESM support.
-For more about ESM-only web development, check out the [addendum, "Why and how to go ESM-first"](#addendum)
+For more about ESM-only web development, check out the [appendix, "Why and how to go ESM-first"](#going-esm-first)
 >

 ### Transpilation approach